day8/re-frame/README.md

 Be aware that the second reaction will only be triggered if `items` does not test `identical?` to the previous value. **Yes, that sort of optimisation is built into chain `reactions`.**  Which means the component render function (which is wrapped in another reaction) won't rerun if `app-db` changes, unless items changes.
 Now we're very efficient.

 If I were doing this for real (rather than just demoing possibilities), I'd probably create a simple subscription for items (unsorted), and then do the sort in the component itself (as a reaction, similar to how 'num' is done in the example above).
-After all, it is the component which needs to show sorted.
-It can contain the sorting, which might involve the... **[TODO: UNFINISHED SENTENCE!]**
+After all, it is the component which needs to show sorted, so it should do that work.

 Summary:
   - you can chain reactions.